kpfromer/nestjs-typegoose/website/docs/usage.md

 export class ApplicationModule {}
 ```

 Here we are connecting to `mongodb://localhost:27017/nest`.
-To learn more about mongodb uri's see the official [mongodb article](https://docs.mongodb.com/manual/reference/connection-string/).
+To learn more about MongoDB URI's see the official [mongodb article](https://docs.mongodb.com/manual/reference/connection-string/).

 ## Creating a Database Model

 We now need to create a database model that describes the data we want to store.
-In this case it will be cats with names.
+In this case, it will be cats with names.
 Read more about typegoose [here](https://github.com/typegoose/typegoose).

 **cat.model.ts**